Graham Mertz is Wisconsin's most-hyped QB since Russell Wilson

 In the past 15 years, Wisconsin has signed some notable quarterbacks -- Bart Houston, D.J.
 Gillins, Austin Kafentzis, Curt Phillips -- but none who ranked in the ESPN 300 or its predecessor, the ESPN 150.
 Even Russell Wilson, the quarterback to whom Wisconsin fans compare all others, didn't approach Mertz's accolades as a high school prospect.
 (Wilson transferred to Wisconsin from NC State in the summer of 2011.)

-Mertz, meanwhile, is ranked ESPN's No. 1 pocket passer and No. 21 overall recruit in the 2019 class.
+Mertz, meanwhile, is ranked as ESPN's No. 1 pocket passer and No. 21 overall recruit in the 2019 class.
 He was an Elite 11 finalist, threw 96 touchdown passes in his final two high school seasons, and won Gatorade Player of the Year honors in Kansas and MVP honors at the All-American Bowl in January.
 His scholarship offer list included Ohio State, Georgia, Clemson, Alabama, Texas A&M, Notre Dame and many others.

 But pioneers are, by definition, the first to explore new territories.
 Graham Mertz is not a stranger in a strange land.
 Wisconsin was in his blood long before he became a Badger.